aakash988/citibike-app/README.md

 1. Clone this github repository
 2. Navigate to the root directory of the project and run **npm install**
 3. After the modules have been installed, run **npm start** from the root directory
-4. The server should now be up.
-Use http://localhost:4000 to start making requests either in your web browser or in another    client application.
+4. Use http://localhost:4000 to start making requests either in your web browser or in another API Development Environment.

-To run tests for this application (after instaling modules), run **npm test** from the root directory.
+To run tests for this application, run **npm test** from the root directory.

-For this application you can either use an API development platform (such as Postman) or an internet browser to make requests.

 # How To Use

 ## Response Types
-There are two main routes that are used in this application: stations and dockable.
+There are two main routes that are used in this application: **stations** and **dockable**.

 ### Station Response Type
-The stations endpoint allows a user to retrieve information about a particular station or station(s).
-The object that is sent as a response when this endpoint is accessed looks like this:
+The stations endpoint allows a user to retrieve information about a particular station or stations.
+This is the response structure when the endpoint is accessed:

 ```js
 {